 Badulla is considered to have the best climate in Sri Lanka (apart from its NE monsoon over Christmas) and from here you can travel to Dunhinda Falls, the longest in Sri Lanka, though viewing is via a steep rough path.

-The town is lively and the heart of the community- admiring market traders, the schools sports ground and many churches/temples of every denomination can while away hours.
-Peace Haven lies in a perfect location to absorb country life and its young hosts will enjoy guiding you to the local sights.
+The town is lively and the heart of the community- admiring market traders, the schools' sports ground and many churches/temples of every denomination can while away hours.
 Nearby is the Uva Herbarium, a garden dedicated to growing herbs and re-establishing indigenous forest.

-Here, you can enjoy the most picturesque views and easy walks in the town of Ella.
-A simple but hospitable guesthouse with stunning views of the Ella Valley and Rawana and Ella Falls is Ravana Heights.
+Here, you can enjoy the most picturesque views and easy walks in the town of Ella with neighbouring waterfalls.

-Take time at Heputale of Lipton tea Fame and spend a night or two at Heputale Bungalow.
+Take time at Heputale, of Lipton tea Fame, and spend a night or two enjoying the scenery.
 Then onto visit the Benedictine monestry of Adisham.
 Appreciate the contemplative life of the community of monks and novices there in an atmosphere of peace, solitude and beauty.
 If you feel you have walked off enough calories sample their delicious home-made products of jams, cordials etc. The natural bird sanctuary there- Tangamalai- will delight the ornathologist and photographer alike with brilliantly plumed blue magpies, Paradise fly catchers and golden Oreoles vying for attention.
 November to January can be very chilly.

 Wellawaya is a town steeped in History with Portuguese influences from before 1630 when Constantine de Saa and his army were decimated by the army of the Kandyan King.
 The invading Portuguese destroyed the ancient temple of Badulla and attacked the Kandyan forces who fought back bravely.
 The monsoons swelled the river, cutting off Constantine’s retreat and most of the Portuguese were killed.
 The Kandyan army regarded this as retribution form the Gods for the desecration of the temple.